 From an online article linked to in the paragraphs below, "PTSD usually develops after someone sees or experiences a terrifying or life-threatening event.
 After that initial episode, any reminder of it can trigger panic, extreme startle reflexes and flashbacks.
 Beyond that, however, there’s a wide variety in the way PTSD manifests: It can lead to hypervigilance and anger; it can cause recurring nightmares and other sleep issues; or it can lead to depression, persistent fear, aggression, irritability or difficulty concentrating and remembering things." cPTSD happens for some after enduring multiple traumatic events or one really long traumatic event, from which there is no escape, for example.

 There's more information on PTSD and cPTSD at https://www.mind.org.uk/information-support/types-of-mental-health-problems/post-traumatic-stress-disorder-ptsd/complex-ptsd/#.XLlvvOhKjIU

 What does PTSD or cPTSD look like, in an autistic child?
-We don't know.
-No, really, we don't know.
-This is explored in this article, which also lists some of the common ways that PTSD is experienced. https://www.spectrumnews.org/features/deep-dive/intersection-autism-trauma/
+This is explored a little in this article, which also lists some of the common ways that PTSD is experienced. https://www.spectrumnews.org/features/deep-dive/intersection-autism-trauma/